 The rate posture for Art Basel week anchors in the 25-to-35-percent premium band over the base Miami corporate rate card for retainer accounts booking at the 90-day mark; spot bookings inside the 60-day window typically anchor in the 35-to-45-percent premium band.
 Sprinter inventory for Wednesday-Saturday of the show is typically allocated to retainer accounts by mid-October, with limited spot inventory after that point.

-Carey International, the worldwide-network operator with a Miami affiliate fleet, anchors the principal-collector retainer specialist position in this index.
-Carey’s structural posture — independent worldwide network model with Miami affiliate coverage — is the closest match in the market for principals who book Basel week as one stop in a longer cross-city circuit, with the principal arriving from a prior Carey booking in New York, Chicago, or London and continuing on to a subsequent Carey booking after the show.
+Carey International, the worldwide-network operator with a Miami affiliate fleet, anchors the eighth position as the worldwide-network retainer specialist in this index.
+Carey’s structural posture — independent worldwide network model with Miami affiliate coverage — is a match for principals who book Basel week as one stop in a longer cross-city circuit, with the principal arriving from a prior Carey booking in New York, Chicago, or London and continuing on to a subsequent Carey booking after the show.

 The Art Basel posture is anchored on three workflows.
-First, principal-collector retainer continuity — Carey’s worldwide-network model is structurally optimized for principals whose retainer relationship needs to follow them across cities, with the Miami affiliate inheriting the principal-services posture, NDA documentation, and vehicle-specification preferences from the prior city’s Carey booking.
+First, principal-collector retainer continuity — Carey’s worldwide-network model, with the Miami affiliate inheriting the principal-services posture, NDA documentation, and vehicle-specification preferences from the prior city’s Carey booking.
 Second, embassy-circuit and trade-association coverage — Basel week draws a meaningful share of South American and European collector and dealer audiences, and Carey’s deeper embassy and consular relationship base is a procurement advantage for accounts coordinating diplomatic-protocol or consular-clearance movement.
 Third, retainer-account corporate coverage for the larger gallery groups and the auction-house corporate accounts.

 Published sedan rates for the Carey Miami affiliate during Basel week anchor at roughly $115 per hour for corporate accounts, with the Escalade and S-Class tiers scaling to $140 and $160 respectively.
 Sprinter inventory is allocated through the worldwide-network booking desk and tightens through October.
 Retainer accounts with pre-negotiated event-week escalator language anchor in the 20-to-25-percent premium band.